 When should divorce mediation be considered?

-The decision to commence divorce mediation is an individual one which you should discuss with an attorney.
+The decision to commence with a divorce mediator is an individual one which you should discuss with an attorney.
 At Lawrence Law, we can discuss the benefits of mediation and if it is right for you.
 98-99% of all cases settle and often with the use of a mediator.
 Also, parties may choose to mediate at any stage.
-Mediation can commence prior to the filing of a Complaint for divorce, or even when the parties are already well into the litigation process.
+It can commence prior to the filing of a Complaint for divorce, or even when the parties are already well into the litigation process.

 How does mediation work for couples who cannot get along?

 Parties can participate using a process called caucusing.
 A caucus is a private meeting with the mediator, that is confidential.
 The mediator will go between the parties and discuss the issues of concern.
 If the parties cannot meet in the same room, the use of caucus can enable the parties to still mediate.
 This is often referred to as shuttle diplomacy and the mediator goes back and forth between conference rooms to individually meet with the parties.

 What happens if one party refuses to participate?